-- RSV treatment at home is mostly supportive care: rest, hydration, and comfort.
+- RSV treatment at home is mostly supportive care: Rest, hydration, and comfort.

 - The key indicator of hydration is urination at least once every 6–8 hours; less frequent peeing signals the need for medical evaluation.